tskisner/healpix-autotools/README.md

     make check

-If you only want the C and C++ HEALPix libraries, you can disable the Fortran and / or Python packages like this:
+If you only want the C and C++ HEALPix libraries, you can disable the Fortran, IDL, and / or Python packages like this:

+    ./configure --prefix=/path/to/install \
-    ./configure --prefix=/path/to/install --disable-fortran --disable-python
+    --disable-fortran --disable-python --disable-idl

 ### Using healpy with virtualenv or conda